concord-consortium/lara/docs/interactive-api-client/README.md

 <button onClick={handleButtonClick}>{this.state.clicks}</button>
 ```

-Note: the order of the type variables is important, it is `AuthoredState`, `InteractiveState`, and `IGlobalInteractiveState`.
+Note: the order of the type variables is important, it is `InteractiveState`, `AuthoredState`, and `IGlobalInteractiveState`.
 If you do wish to skip a type variable just use `{}` in its place and any type variable left off on the end defaults to `{}`, eg:

-`const client = new LaraInteractiveApi.Client<{}, IInteractiveState>({ ...`
+`const client = new LaraInteractiveApi.Client<IInteractiveState, {}, IGlobalInteractiveState>({ ...`

 Along with the required `supportedFeatures` option there are a few optional options:

 1.  `startDisconnected?: boolean;` - if `true` the client does not automatically connect to Lara.
 2.  `onHello?: () => void;` - a callback called when the underlying `hello` message in `iframe-phone` is received.
-3.  `onInitInteractive?: (initMessage: IInitInteractive<AuthoredState, InteractiveState, GlobalInteractiveState>) => void;` - a callback called when the `initInteractive` message is received from Lara.
+3.  `onInitInteractive?: (initMessage: IInitInteractive<InteractiveState, AuthoredState, GlobalInteractiveState>) => void;` - a callback called when the `initInteractive` message is received from Lara.
 You can use this to store the initial states of the interactive.
 4.  `onGetInteractiveState?: () => InteractiveState \| string \| null;` - a callback called when Lara asks for the interactive state.
 Note: this callback is called many times during the lifetime of the interactive as Lara polls for state changes.
 5.  `onGlobalInteractiveStateUpdated?: (globalState: GlobalInteractiveState) => void;` - a callback called when another interactive changes the global interactive state.
 Note: by design Lara does not invoke this on the interactive that invokes the change.